smallDazza/T2A2-Webserver/README.md

     - The relationships with the member model are described above and also has the same relationships as the bill model functions above using the FK of 'member_id'.
     - The interaction between the invite model is via the invites variable which back populates to the outing variable in invite.py.
 The cascade & passive_deletes works with 'ondelete= cascade' in the Outing foreign key to delete all invites for a outing if the Outing is deleted.
 Example of the code in both the outing and invite models: ![outing model](./docs/outing.py.png)

 5. invite.py - this model has a PK, three FK's and have added 3 attributes (added during coding after the initial ERD diagram in number 6).
-The adjusted ERD diagram is:
+The adjusted ERD invite_outing entity is:

 ![Adjusted ERD diagram](./docs/Adjusted%20T2A2%20ERD.png)